Find out about breast cancer in men including signs and symptoms.

 For more information on breast cancer in men, see Breast Cancer Care's Men with Breast Cancer guide

-If you’d like to learn more about the research being carried out on breast cancer in men, you can read our research blog.
+If you’d like to learn more about the research being carried out on breast cancer in men, read about the Male Breast Cancer Study

 Information last reviewed: June 2016